kscripting/kscript/README.md

 Enhanced scripting support for [Kotlin](https://kotlinlang.org/) on *nix-based systems.

-Kotlin has some built-in support for scripting already but it is not yet feature-rich enough to be a viable alternative in the shell.
+Kotlin has some built-in support for scripting already, but it is not yet feature-rich enough to be a viable alternative in the shell.

 In particular this wrapper around `kotlinc` adds